Skip to main content

 “I will tell Asha to make some excuse and tell Bina Pishi to arrive before the others.”
 Bondita smiled.

 “Keep aside your excitement about going home and start studying for the examinations now.
-Why are you confused with these questions?”
+Why are you confused by these questions?”
 Aniruddha asked.

 The knock on their door made them stop with a frown.
 It was a Sunday afternoon.
 They were not expecting guests.